 Serves as a planning tool: Org charts help you evaluate where you can add new roles, where the gaps are in your team, and where future management bottlenecks are waiting to ambush your operational flow.
 New hires can also use org charts to understand possible career paths.

-15 free templates for an organizational chart
+15 free organizational chart templates

 There are plenty of free and paid org chart software options out there—if you're looking for something that will scale, start there.
 But these templates are the perfect fit if you're looking for a no-cost, one-time solution to map out your team's structure.